 Nathanael Card is a Producing Director at Dragon Productions Theatre Company in Redwood City, Calif. who wears many hats including Master Electrician, hiring actors and managing production budget.
 Also known as, “a wizard of the theatre arts.
 Some would say a jack of all trades.
 A person who sort of fits in where there’s the most need I can fulfill.”

-Using his work as a labratory within which to practice and study his unique humanitarian offering to the world, he makes a point to vocalize his emotional experience with his colleagues and address the impacts his coworkers have on him (and he has on them) as they happen in production meetings or roundtable discussions.
+Using his work as a laboratory to practice and study his unique humanitarian offering to the world, he makes a point to vocalize his emotional experience with his colleagues directly.
+He addresses the impacts his coworkers have on him (and he has on them) as they happen in production meetings or roundtable discussions.

 “I see theatre, and art in general, as a necessary outlet for the collective emotional experience.”

 “When those emotions aren’t expressed or stated thoughtfully, then they are carried out of the office into homes.
 And, I suspect that has lots to do with problems in personal life—from binge drinking after work to domestic violence.
 Those problems being the inability to manage anger, sadness, frustration, for example, without it all building up.
 When I feel those emotions arise, rather than close up and swallow them, I take a breath, ground myself and say that I have something that I need to say just to clear the air and move past it.
 It’s still kind of an experiment,” he relates, recalling how he approaches his relationships in his daily work at the theatre.